Why the GDPR was introduced…

 The GDPR applies to all businesses that offer services or goods to EU citizens.
 This would include any e-commerce company that uses the personal data of users residing in the EU.
 Databases comprising user information like bank credentials and transaction-related data fall under the GDPR.

-What does it mean if the GDPR is violated?
+What if the GDPR is violated?

 If you violate the regulations of GDPR, the consequences include: